Originally posted 17th July 2019

 Unroll your new vinyl flooring and cut to size after measuring each side of your room.
 It’s recommended to allow an extra 15cm of material just in case you run short towards the end.
-When you lay your flooring, direction is surprisingly an important factor and in general your vinyl should follow the direction of the main light source in the room.
+When you lay your flooring, the direction is surprisingly an important factor and in general, your vinyl should follow the direction of the main light source in the room.
 If your room is especially narrow, your vinyl should tend to run along the length of the room instead.

-There are various methods of installing vinyl flooring depending on room size.
+There are various methods of laying vinyl flooring depending on room size.
 For a small room, which is generally considered to be 12 metres squared or less, then loose installation will suffice.
 Simply lay your vinyl floor over the subfloor.
 For rooms between 12 and 25 metres squared, or rooms which will undergo a considerable amount of traffic, it’s recommended to use tape.
-A double sided adhesive tape around the room will easily secure the vinyl in place.
+Double-Sided adhesive tape around the room will easily secure the vinyl in place.
 Finally, for larger rooms of over 25 metres squared, it’s best to glue the vinyl down.
 Our Vinyl Flooring Adhesive Section offers many adhesives for this purpose.

 3. Add Skirting

 Adding skirting or beading around the perimeter of the room will help finish off a neat look and protect your vinyl.
 We offer a range of Skirting Boards and Beading to complement whichever effect of vinyl flooring you choose.
 After measuring the floor to decipher the length of beading or skirting you’ll require, use a saw to mitre the edges so they’ll fit neatly.
 Such skirting can then be easily glued or fixed down with a hammer and nail.
 Finally, polish and then enjoy your brand new vinyl floor!

 Read more: What is the best vinyl flooring?

 Our Flooring Calculator